Skip to main content

 Queen of the Heart

 Kunwar Pratap swung his sword with his left hand and turned around.
-He could sense someone watching, his sixth sense was never wrong.
-He looked around and hatched a plan.
-Ajabde again peeped at the grounds to see it was empty.
+He could sense someone watching; his sixth sense was never wrong.
+He looked around.
+Ajabdeh again peeped at the grounds to see that it was empty.
 He had left.
 She walked towards the empty ground, sword in hand.
 Suddenly, the cold blade of a sword was felt on her neck.
 She stopped still.

 " So someone was spying on me."
 His voice had a hint of taunt.

 " No, I was ... walking by..."
-She lied, with a frown as he removed his sword from her neck and faced her as eyes met.
+She lied, with a frown as he removed his sword from her neck and faced her, as their eyes met.

 " Really?
-I thought the Ladies Dangal was inside the Rani Mahal and nowhere near here. " He inspected her attire as she realised she was in them and felt uneasy.
+I thought the Ladies Dangal was inside the Rani Mahal and nowhere near here. " He inspected her attire as he realised she was in the practice.

 " And that is?"
 She raised her brows.

 " You!"
-He walked away as she kept smiling.
+He walked away as she blushed.

 " Baojiraj, Today Baojiraj Shakti will be the judge of the competition."